Skip to main content

 // set the manufacturing date string metric

-MEMFAULT_METRIC_SET_STRING(ManufDate, manufacturing_date);
+MEMFAULT_METRIC_SET_STRING(manufacture_date, manufacturing_date);

-// optionally, trigger a heartbeat to immediately capture the metric record
+// optionally, trigger a Heartbeat to immediately capture the metric record

 memfault_metrics_heartbeat_debug_trigger();